amiaopensource/cable-bible/README.md

 # The Cable Bible
 A comprehensive guide to cables and connectors potentially used for audiovisual/media preservation.
 Cable types and connectors are organized by the primary purpose of the signal being transferred - video, audio-only, data (i.e. computer cables) and power.
 Examples of physical connectors, pinouts and contextual uses for each kind of cable are nested within descriptions of signal types, wiring, interfaces and protocols!

+## Contribute ##
+Please feel free to clone this repository or create a new branch with your own additions of signal types, interfaces or connectors you think we're missing (there's a lot!).
+There are already some checklists under the [Issue] (https://github.com/amiaopensource/cable-bible/issues) page that show what at least needs to be filled in from the current TOC.
+Submit a pull request so that someone can review your changes and make sure that everything remains at least somewhat orderly - or if you're not so comfortable with github but have photos or information that you think should be added, please submit an issue and I'll update when I can!

 ## Table of Contents ##

 1. [Video] (README.md#video) :tv: